 Twins are decided at this stage

-If two or more eggs happen to be released and fertilised, you will have non-identical twins.
+At three weeks pregnant, embryos form.
+So if two or more eggs happen to be released and fertilised, you will have non-identical twins.
 But if a single fertilised egg splits into two zygotes, two separate embryos are formed which will go on to become identical twins.

 Your baby at Week